gemcloud/gemcloud/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, This is Gem Cloud Space!

-A Software Engineer | New Tech enthisiast.
+A Software Engineer | New Tech enthusiast | WebSite CMS CRM E-Commerce Web-App.
 Experience with the technologies listed in the below.

 ---